TheVaan/mapkitjs/README.md

-# mapkit.js
+# mapkitjs

 An npm module for Apple's Mapkit JS for use with Vue.
-This implementation uses the latest version of Mapkit JS and places its contents inside of the types folder.
+This implementation uses the latest version of Mapkit JS and places its contents inside of a types folder.
 Based on Harvey Conner's repo, but with extra types from [mapkit-typescript](https://www.npmjs.com/package/mapkit-typescript).

 ![NPM version](https://img.shields.io/npm/v/@solidsilver/mapkitjs)